LuboBreg/CustomerAnalytics/README.md

 Prerequisites
 Understanding of basic concepts of supervised / unsupervised learning.

-The course is tought by Liubo Bregman & Adam Blascik
+The course is tought by Liubo Bregman & Adam Blascik.
+Special thanks to Richard Bobek for condribution to the course.